teauxfu/brdsa.github.io/README.md

 This is a proposal for a migration of brdsa.org's source code to a new framework.

+TODOS
+- nav icons above the brdsa text
+- black on grey image hero in home page
+- checkboxes on interest form
+- donate is too skinny
+- get invovled shorter text on top, right to calendar on load

 - [What's this about?](#whats-this-about)
 - [Why do this?](#why-do-this)
 - [Why SvelteKit specifically?](#why-sveltekit-specifically)